 Telling people what you would want to happen or not happen if you became ill or incapacitated is no guarantee that this is what would actually happen.
-With an LPA, your wishes concerning They are Legally Enforceable who you want to take decisions on your behalf are clearly stated and have legal force if anybody You have considerable control over how your LPAs will work in practice.
+With an LPA, your wishes concerning who you want to take decisions on your behalf are clearly stated and have legal force if anybody tries to object or interfere.

+You have considerable control over how your LPAs will work in practice.

 You can decide whether attorneys will act 'jointly and severally' or 'jointly'.
-If you decide attorneys must act jointly severally individual attorneys can make decisions on their own.
+If you decide attorneys must act jointly the LPA will terminate if one of them dies or loses mental capacity.
+If they are acting jointly and severally individual attorneys can make decisions on their own.